Diplomatic mission: Terminology

-A consulate is similar to, but not the same as a diplomatic office, but with focus on dealing with individual persons and businesses, as defined by the Vienna Convention on Consular Relations.
+A consulate is similar to, but not the same as, a diplomatic office, with a focus on dealing with individual persons and businesses, as defined by the Vienna Convention on Consular Relations.
 A consulate or consulate general is generally a representative of the embassy in locales outside of the capital city.
 For instance, the Philippines has its embassy to the United States in the latter's capital, Washington, D.C., but also maintains seven consulates-general in major US cities.
 The person in charge of a consulate or consulate-general is known as a consul or consul-general, respectively.
 Similar services may also be provided at the embassy (to serve the region of the capital) in what is normally called a consular section.

 In cases of dispute, it is common for a country to recall its head of mission as a sign of its displeasure.
-This is less drastic than cutting diplomatic relations completely, and the mission will still continue operating more or less normally, but it will now be headed by a chargé d'affaires (usually the deputy chief of mission) who may have limited powers.
+This is less drastic than cutting diplomatic relations completely, and the mission will continue operating more or less normally, but it will now be headed by a chargé d'affaires (usually the deputy chief of mission) who may have limited powers.
 A chargé d'affaires ad interim also heads the mission during the interim between the end of one chief of mission's term and the beginning of another.

 Extraterritoriality

 Contrary to popular belief, diplomatic missions sometimes do not enjoy full extraterritorial status and are generally not sovereign territory of the represented state.
-The sending state can give embassies sovereign status but this only happens with a minority of countries.
+The sending state can give embassies sovereign status, but this only happens with a minority of countries.
 Rather, the premises of an embassy remain under the jurisdiction of the host state while being afforded special privileges (such as immunity from most local laws) by the Vienna Convention on Diplomatic Relations.
-Diplomats themselves still retain full diplomatic immunity, and (as an adherent to the Vienna Convention) the authorities of the host country may not enter the premises of the mission (which means the head of mission's residence) without permission of the represented country, even to put out a fire.
+Diplomats themselves still retain full diplomatic immunity, and (as an adherent to the Vienna Convention) the authorities of the host country may not enter the premises of the mission (which means the head of mission's residence) without permission of the represented country.
+However consent may be assumed in cases of fire or other disaster requiring prompt protective action.
 International rules designate an attack on an embassy as an attack on the country it represents.
 The term 'extraterritoriality' is often applied to diplomatic missions, but normally only in this broader sense.